Ahsaan101/OCR---Gemma3/README.md

 ![Gemma-3-OCR-03-19-2025_05_36_AM](https://github.com/user-attachments/assets/bfe89556-376b-4ea0-8308-e5294187c23b)
 <br>
-**Note**: Due to hardware limitations, this model is not giving 100% accurate results because I have used a 4b Parameters model.
-To get accurate results, you can use the 12b parameters model from Ollama
+**Note**: Due to hardware limitations, I have used a 4b Parameters model which is not giving 100% accurate results.
+To get better results, you can use the 12b parameters model from Ollama